DanieleZambetti97/ProjectMoana/README.md

 PorjectMoana is a Julia program for converting PFM images into HDR images such as JPEG and PNG formats.

-## Installation
+## Requirements
-Running this program requires an installed version of Julia Language (v1.5 or later).
+Running this program requires an installed version of Julia Language (v1.5 or later, download [here](https://julialang.org/downloads/)).

 1)